Kimberly C. Reed, Professor and Department Chair, University Research Professor

-Through our memberships in the Mid-Continent Consortium and the Council of Christian Colleges and Universities (CCCU), students may participate in language-immersion programs around the world, such as intensive French summer programs in Angers, France, and Chicoutimi, Quebec, or intensive Spanish programs in Toledo, Spain, or Costa Rica.
+Through our consortial partnerships, students may participate in language-immersion programs that combine home stays with academic study, such as an intensive French program in Angers, France, and intensive Spanish programs in Oviedo, Spain, and in Costa Rica.

 Additionally, modern language majors may enroll in accredited programs in countries where French, German, or Spanish are native or official languages.
 Students should consult with the department chair or another modern language professor as well as the registrar before enrolling in order to determine if a given program’s course of study will transfer to Lipscomb for academic credit.